Analysis | Eric Adams and the history of come-from-behind wins in ranked-choice races

 Leno was one of two progressive candidates fighting for the same lane, while Breed mostly had the pro-business lane to herself.
 It was thus understandable that Leno would make up a huge amount of ground in later rounds, when the other progressive candidate was eliminated.

-Similarly, in the Oakland race, the initial leader Don Perata was a conservative Democrat against whom many of the other candidates, including the ultimate winner Jean Quan, teamed up to form an “anybody but Don” coalition.
+Similarly, in the Oakland race, initial leader Don Perata was a conservative Democrat, and many of the other candidates, including the ultimate winner, Jean Quan, teamed up to form an “anybody but Don” coalition.

-In the race with the biggest shift, in Minneapolis, the state Democratic Party’s endorsed candidate, Steven Fletcher, initially trailed a member of the Socalist Alternative movement.
+In the race with the biggest shift, in Minneapolis, the state Democratic Party’s endorsed candidate, Steven Fletcher, initially trailed a member of the Socialist Alternative movement.
 But he benefited substantially (and understandably) when another more mainstream, business-oriented candidate was eliminated.

 The lanes in New York’s crowded mayoral primary don’t seem to be nearly as neatly defined ideologically, nor did we see such an overt attempt to team up against Adams.
-The alliance that the Adams campaign cried foul about was between third-place Garcia and fourth-place Andrew Yang, but even it was somewhat tentative and last-minute.
+The alliance that the Adams campaign cried foul about was between third-place Garcia and fourth-place Andrew Yang, but even that was somewhat tentative and last-minute.

 What’s more, the pre-election polling we had on the race suggested smaller shifts between first round and last than would currently be required, depending upon who the final two candidates are.
 In a final matchup between Adams and Wiley, Adams actually gained, on average.

 That doesn’t mean Adams can’t lose.
+And The Post’s Philip Bump looks at this from another important angle: which candidates finished second in each electoral district.
+(Basically: Wiley was second in a lot of them, which might suggest she’s more likely to be the second choices on voters’ ballots.
+But she was also second behind Adams in a lot of those, which might suggest less of an advantage if it comes down to the two of them.)

-But it’s a history worth examining — and one that will increasingly be at-issue as more of the country adopts ranked-choice voting.
+But it’s a history worth examining — and one that will increasingly be at issue as more of the country adopts ranked-choice voting.